 As a rule, both parents in Texas are expected to financially support their children, even after a divorce.
 When there is a significant change in circumstances (for example, the paying parent losses his or her job, or they become disabled or injured) a parent may be incapable of paying their current child support obligation.

 It’s important to note that misfortune does not cancel a parent’s obligation to pay child support.
-If something were to happen to you, and you could not afford to pay your current child support obligation, you would be well served to contact a family law attorney for assistance.
+If something were to happen to you, and you could not afford to pay your current child support obligation, you would be well served to contact an attorney for assistance.

 If you lose your job or if you’re injured in a serious accident, it does not mean that your child support obligation will cease to exist.
 On the contrary, it will continue to accrue unless the court agrees to a modification.
 Child support arrears are not retroactive, so it is important to act fast if you run into trouble making your payments.